olzhas-tolegen/portfolio/README.md

 | GIS | Leaflet.js, GeoJSON, PostGIS, spatial indexing |
 | Analytics | Pandas, notebooks, reporting pipelines, reproducibility docs |
 | Delivery | Roadmaps, program plans, operating models, execution metrics |

 ---

-## Portfolio Narrative

-My background combines enterprise technology delivery, cloud/data modernization, AI adoption, and large-scale program leadership.
-This portfolio translates that experience into hands-on technical artifacts that demonstrate the ability to operate at the intersection of engineering, product, cloud infrastructure, data platforms, and AI/ML systems.

-The goal is to show that I can both lead complex technical programs and understand the systems deeply enough to make strong architecture, prioritization, and execution decisions.

----